Guide to the

 Typically, there is a cap on potential upside gains, which pays for the downside buffer.
 Caps are set at the start of the outcome period.

-The strategy’s returns will be a function of the level of the reference asset at the end of the outcome period relative to its level at the start, as illustrated below
+The strategy seeks outcomes (before fees and expenses) that are a function of the level of the reference asset at the end of the outcome period relative to its level at the start, as illustrated below below (in each case before any fees and expenses)

 Capped Upside